MOSH-Insa-Toulouse/ISS-2023-Gas-Sensor-AJB-RM/README.md

 ## Heating resistor controlled via PWM

 Our sensor is a "smart sensor".
-It contains a heating resistor (a polysilicium resistor) as well as a temperature sensor (an aluminium resistor).
+It contains a heating resistor (a polysilicon resistor) as well as a temperature sensor (an aluminium resistor).
 The heating resistor needs to be controlled by the arduino via PWM, which is possible thanks to the following montage with a IRF540N transistor.

 <img src="./Image/pwm.png" alt="PWM montage" width="400"/> *PWM montage with transistor*